Is Your Gut Health Ruining Your Life?

 Lifestyle Activities Destroy the Gut:

-The intake of processed foods, sugars, many pharmaceutical drugs, fluoride, chlorine, artificial sweeteners, alcohol, and other chemicals & industrial wastes destroys the mucosal colonies, causing the intracellular junctions within the intestinal wall to become weak (7).
+The intake of processed foods, sugars, many pharmaceutical drugs, fluoride, chlorine, artificial sweeteners, alcohol, and other chemicals & industrial wastes destroys the mucosal colonies, causing the intracellular junctions within the intestinal wall to become weak and gut health to suffer (7).

 When this happens, it opens the door for opportunistic infections of pathogenic bacteria, and fungi to take the intestinal reign of power.
 In addition, large molecules and other toxins are able to easily cross the intestinal cell wall, getting into the bloodstream causing havoc on the rest of the body (8).